ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [1] "jeroen\n"
 ```

-Note that the stdout here contains a raw vector, because the package supports binary output as well.
-You can use `rawToChar()` or `sys::as_text()` to convert a raw vector this into a string.
+Note that the stdout here is a raw vector, in order to supports commands with binary output.
+Use `base::rawToChar()` or `sys::as_text()` to convert a raw vector this into a string.

-Sys also provides basic functionality to spawn a background process with `exec_background()` however for this case the processx package may be better suited.
+Sys also provides basic functionality to spawn a background process with `exec_background()` however for this usecase the processx package may be a better fit.

 ### The processx package